Itinerary for Magpie Packraft Expedition

 We can choose from a few route options to get to Lake Magpie.
 This area has no established campsites or trails.
 Your guides will help you find the best route to take us from the drop off point to the river.
 Everyone will have a chance to learn and use map and compass-based navigation techniques and GPS.

 We’ll hike overland and paddle our packrafts—linking headwater lakes, rivers and streams—as we explore our way through this majestic landscape, getting to know its waterways and forest along the way.

 As we move across the land, we’ll be rewarded as each new lake and hilltop bring discoveries: a (surprised and confused) beaver that has never seen people before, swimming by its solitary lodge, expanses of untouched moss with caribou tracks, maybe a black bear munching on berries and of course, dramatic sweeping views that few have ever seen.

-Days 7 to 10 – Whitewater on Magpie River
+Days 3 to 6 – Whitewater on the Magpie

 During the next stage of our trip, we paddle one of National Geographic’s top 10 multi-day whitewater rivers.
 The rapids are amazing and the scenery along the way a captivating mix of tundra, gorges, waterfalls and Boreal Forest.

 With a light boat you’ll learn more river running skills including reading rapids, rescue techniques, and whitewater maneuvers.
 There will be lots of opportunities for surfing waves.
 We’ll spend 4 full days bobbing and weaving our way downstream, picking lines (with the help of your guides) down numerous class I, II, and III rapids.